forestDean/12-dev-team-builder/README.md

 ## Tests
 <a name="test"></a>
 The built-in tests use `Jest` to check the code functionality of the app classes.
-- The tests are initialised with the terminal command `node index`
+- The tests are initialised with the terminal command `npm run test`

 ![jest-test](./assets/images/jest-test-pass-600.png)